nyanshak/prestgo/README.md

 ## Contributors

-Your name here...
+Allan Liu

 ## Contributing

 * Do submit your changes as a pull request
 * Do your best to adhere to the existing coding conventions and idioms.
 * Do supply unit tests if possible.
 * Do run `go fmt` on the code before committing
 * Do feel free to add yourself to the Contributors list in the [`README.md`](README.md).
 Alphabetical order applies.
 * Don't touch the Authors section.
 An existing author will add you if your contributions are significant enough.

 ## License

 This software is released under the MIT License, please see the accompanying [`LICENSE`](LICENSE) file.